milanschroeder/Thesis-Code/README.md

 ### Abstract:

 Election interferences by authoritarian states, most prominently Russia, have been grown to a major concern after their alleged contribution to populist victories.
 However, little is known about the effect of such influence operations.
 To assess their effectiveness and potential countermeasures, it is critical to understand what the goal and strategy behind such campaigns is.
 Besides partisan intervention, elections also provide opportunity for democracy-eroding interference.
 For such an intervention, the present paper discusses two ways of targeting political support in the sense of Easton (1975), by promoting political alienation (Gamson, 1968), focussing on the perception of either the input, or output of the democratic political system.
 The empirical part of the paper, tests for these strategies in the runup to the 2021 German federal election.
 Quantitative text analysis was used to examine the information output by Russian state medium RT Deutsch over the course of the campaign.
 It finds that over-coverage compared to established media – including negative one – is specifically directed at candidates that lead the polls at any point of the election.
 This result supports the proposed outputalienation-hypothesis, though variation between candidates cautions the interpretation of the findings.
 The analysis also suggests that the implications of the hypothesis, negative focus on (likely future) government figures, also extends after the election.
 To establish this extension empirically and to make sense of differences between candidates is left to future research.

 ### Contents:

+-   **00_RT_Scraper.R**
+    -   updated scraping functions:

+        -   more efficient

+        -   allows scraping full pages of all RT versions
+-   **99_scrape_RT_full.R**
+    -   scraping for *Russian Media Archive* Project, using 00_RT_Scraper.R
 -   ***01_scraping_Factiva.R***
     -   loads and converts newspaper articles from the Factiva Database
         -   outputs: